bep713/madden-file-tools/README.md

     // to extract an archive
-    //    the callback parameter is a list of inheriting classes
+    //    the promise will return a list of inheriting classes

     mft.extractAllFromArchive(ast)
         .then((uncompressedFiles) => {